lskk/tews/README.md

 ## Tsunami Potential Prediction "Service"?

-Since the model is currently quite small, it is planned to use TensorFlow 2's JavaScript binding or [ml5.js](https://ml5js.org/) so it can be run entirely client-side.
+Since the model is currently quite small, it is planned to use [TensorFlow.js](https://www.tensorflow.org/js/tutorials) or [ml5.js](https://ml5js.org/) so it can be run entirely client-side.